kentlouisetonino/knowledge-c-language/02-sololearn-C-intemediate/01-structures-and-unions/notes.md

 > - A `struct variable` is stored in a contiguous block of memory.

-> - The `sizeof` operator must be used to get the number of bytes
+> - The `sizeof` operator must be used to get the number of bytes <br />
     needed for a struct, just as with the basic data types.

+> - The `sprintf` function store the output on char `buffer` which <br />
+    which are specified in sprintf.

+> - In C, `buffer` is referred to as a sequential section of memory <br />
+    that is used to temporarily store some data that is being <br />
+    tranferred from one place to another.